cython/cython/docs/src/userguide/language_basics.rst

 values for False/True) and ``Py_ssize_t`` for (signed) sizes of Python containers.

-Pointer types are constructed as in C when using Cython syntax, by appending a ``*`` to the base type they point to, e.g. ``int**`` for a pointer to a pointer to a C int.
-In Pure python mode, simple pointer types use a naming scheme with "p"s instead, separated from the type name with an underscore, e.g. ``cython.pp_int`` for a pointer to a pointer to a C int.
-Further pointer types can be constructed with the ``cython.pointer()`` function, e.g. ``cython.pointer(cython.int)``.

 Cython supports following fixed width integer types:

 .. list-table:: Fixed width Integer Types